 Everyone wanted to understand this profound realization being experienced by Lord Shiva.
 However, their pleas were not entertained by the First God.
 Many left and eventually, there were seven people who were determined to gain this understanding – known as the Seven Sages or Saptarishis.
 On the day of the full moon, Lord Shiva agreed to teach yoga to the Saptarishis, and thus, became their Guru.
 In modern times, this day is celebrated as Guru Purnima – an auspicious occasion when devotees pay respect to their Gurus, or teachers, who enlighten others by sharing their wisdom.

 Spread of Yoga in the Western World

-In the 1980s, yogic philosophy and spiritual discipline was spread to the western world as yoga masters traveled to the west and began to attract followers.
+In the 1980s, yogic philosophy and spiritual discipline were spread to the western world as yoga masters travelled to the west and began to attract followers.
 Yoga was first introduced at the World’s Fair in Chicago in 1893 by Swami Vivekananda, who described and portrayed yoga as a “science of the mind.”
 He also translated many yogic texts from Sanskrit to English.

 In the 1930s, the form of Hatha Yoga was promoted by yogis like T. Krishnamacharya, who also introduced the Asanas or yoga postures.
 Three of his students would develop sub-styles of yoga – each with their own purpose: 1) B. K. S. Iyengar (Iyengar yoga) 2) K. Pattabhi Jois (Ashtanga yoga) 3) T. K. V. Desikachar (Viniyoga)